robertchase/meander/examples/README.md

 1020
 ```

 We can see from the result, `1020`, that the two parameters were treated as strings and concatenated.
-If the purpose is to add `10` and `20`, then it makes sense to force the parameters to integer values.
+If the purpose is to add the *numbers* `10` and `20`, then it makes sense to force the parameters to integer values.
 When the `int` annotation is added to the function signature, then `meander` will automatically do the conversion.

 [add numbers](add-numbers.py)